 Impact management is definitively a complex function and, for those who must succeed at it, a demanding field of practice.
 Existing experience, knowledge and methodologies of contribution and outcome analysis, programme-based theories of change management and utilisation-focused or principle-focused evaluation are already developed and practised in fields such as social intervention, development studies and evaluation sciences.

-• To accelerate the learning-curve of impact management we should actively encourage the development of communities of research and practice related to business schools’ social impact.
-The AACSB and the EFMD are already performing a series of periodical activities focused on the sharing of experience in relation to impact of business schools.
-It should be complemented by a global community of research, strongly practice-oriented, that would be dedicated to impact management in the field of business.
+- To accelerate the learning-curve of impact management we should actively encourage the development of communities of research and practice related to business schools’ social impact.
+The AACSB and the EFMD are already performing a series of periodical activities focused on the sharing of experience in relation to the impact of business schools.
+It should be complemented by a global community of research, strongly practice-oriented, that would be dedicated to impacting management in the field of business.

 Standards for information presentation, as we have seen from the Global Reporting Initiative in the field of corporate sustainable responsibility could be an example of the kind of standards developed for impact information.
 Strategic intentional social-impact management will definitively be an opportunity for business schools to differentiate themselves and their contributions to society.
 It will evidently become a development path and a proofing practice of responsible social engagement.